SohamGhugare/SpellCheck/README.md

-# Official repo for SpellHelp
+# Official repo for SpellCheck

 A spelling correction module using nltk